OpenHuman Review

 What you can do with it

-Store personal memory locally in SQLite and mirrored Markdown files you can open in Obsidian.
+Store memory in SQLite while also writing reasoning chunks into Markdown files you can open and edit in an Obsidian style vault.

 Technical details